Helena (wife of Julian): Marriage

 Sozomen apparently confused Helena with her sister, calling her Constantia He narrates: "Constantius recalled him [Julian], and proclaimed him Caesar, promised him his sister Constantia in marriage, and sent him to Gaul; for the barbarians whose aid had been hired by Constantius previously against Magnentius, finding that their services were not required, had portioned out that country.
 As Julian was very young, generals, to whom the prudential affairs were turned over, were sent with him; but as these generals abandoned themselves to pleasure, he was present as Caesar, and provided for the war."

 Philostorgius reports: "He [Constantius] summoned Gallus' brother Julian from Ionia and appointed him Caesar in Milan, giving his own sister Helena to him as his wife and taking oaths with him.
 He then sent him to Gaul to watch over the realm there.".
 The marriage is also recorded in the Chronicon Paschale.

 None of the primary sources mention the age of Helena at the time of her marriage.
 The History of the Decline and Fall of the Roman Empire by Edward Gibbon does comment on her age.
 "If we recollect that Constantine, the father of Helena, died above eighteen years before, in a mature old age, it will appear probable, that the daughter, though a virgin, could not be very young at the time of her marriage."

-Constantine I had died in 337.
-Fausta had died in 326.
-Which would mean Helena was at least twenty-nine years old at the time of her marriage.
+Constantine I had died in 337 and Fausta in 326, which would mean Helena was at least twenty-nine years old when she married Julian.